Do1e

 }

-After that, use rcp, which has a slightly different logic from cp; the second parameter dst should be the target directory and cannot be renamed like cp.
+After that, use rcp instead of cp, noting that the second parameter dst should be the target directory and cannot be renamed like cp.

 Add the following Python code at the end of your training script.